Davidslv/davidslv.github.com/_posts/2015-11-04-how-dns-works.markdown

 You can see in that trace that it starts by going through the root servers before going through the global tld (top level domain) servers and then goes through the name-servers and finally gets the IP addresses of the hosts associated to the domain name.

-I will like to show you a diagram, that represents my own interpretation of how the DNS works, I don’t intend it to be more complex than needed, so don’t rely entirely on it because it might be missing a lot of things, remember that the DNS is a complex system, there’s many things involved, and in order for us to receive information in seconds there’s is a bunch of things that happen in the background, I think it’s fascinating!
+I would like to show you a diagram, that represents my own interpretation of how the DNS works, I don’t intend it to be more complex than needed, so don’t rely entirely on it because it might be missing a lot of things, remember that the DNS is a complex system, there’s many things involved, and in order for us to receive information in seconds there’s is a bunch of things that happen in the background.
+I think it’s fascinating!

 ![DNS Diagram](/img/dns-diagram.png)

-### Conclusion

-Have you ever been in a job interview and someone asks you, a Software Engineer, the following question: **_“What happens when you type a URL in your browser?”_**

-That’s a very common question you get asked in a job interview for some reason… I mean, I would understand it if I was applying for a position like “Network Engineer”, and maybe depending on what kind of Software Developer the job requires.
-In any case, I hope my article helps you answer that question, and I’m pretty sure that you will agree with me in the end that besides being a tricky question, maybe the job position you are applying this question is completely irrelevant.

 I would like to complement this article with some references: